kolluri-rk/PowerBI-Embedded-US-Government-Samples/README.md

 But PowerBI Client does not have Qnas property.
 Because, if you look at Generate token for Q&A (https://msdn.microsoft.com/library/mt784614.aspx#qanda), we need to generate token using Datasets property.
 All we are missing is, EmbedUrl for Qna.

-To expose Qnas property on **PowerBiClient** and EmbedUrl property on Qna, I created an extension for `PowerBIClient` in [PowerBIEmbedded.Extensions project] (https://github.com/kolluri-rk/PowerBI-Embedded-US-Government-Samples/tree/master/App%20Owns%20Data/PowerBIEmbedded.Extensions).
+To expose Qnas property on **PowerBiClient** and EmbedUrl property on Qna, I created an extension for `PowerBIClient` in [PowerBIEmbedded.Extensions project](https://github.com/kolluri-rk/PowerBI-Embedded-US-Government-Samples/tree/master/App%20Owns%20Data/PowerBIEmbedded.Extensions).
 This gives similar api style as `Microsoft.PowerBI.Api`.

 Gnerating token...